prisma/prisma1/docs/1.0/04-Reference/02-Prisma-API/02-Concepts.md

 * [Subscriptions](!alias-aey0vohche)
   * get notified about created, updated and deleted nodes

-The actual [GraphQL schema](https://blog.graph.cool/graphql-server-basics-the-schema-ac5e2950214e) defining the available GraphQL operations available in the Prisma API is also referred to as **Prisma database schema**.
+The actual [GraphQL schema](https://blog.graph.cool/graphql-server-basics-the-schema-ac5e2950214e) defining the available GraphQL operations in the Prisma API is also referred to as **Prisma database schema**.

 > You can learn more about the differences between the data model and the prisma database in the [data modelling](!alias-eiroozae8u#prisma-database-schema-vs-data-model) chapter.